MicrosoftEdge/MSEdgeExplainers/CSSGapDecorations/explainer.md

 assumed to have identical syntax.
 Maintaining symmetry between `row-` and `column-` properties is important for responsive flex and masonry scenarios.

+For property grammar details, please see the [draft specification](draft-spec/index.html).

 ### Placement of gap decorations

 These properties allow authors to specify where gap decorations start and end